Rio (2011 film): Plot

-In Moose Lake, Minnesota, a crate containing an orphaned male Spix's macaw hatchling that was smuggled out of Brazil falls from a truck and is found by Linda Gunderson, who names him Blu.
-Fifteen years later, Blu is highly domesticated, but has never learned to fly.
-One day, ornithologist Túlio Monteiro invites Blu and Linda to Rio de Janeiro for Blu, the last known male of his species, to mate with the last known female.
-At Túlio's aviary in Rio, Blu meets his prospective mate, the fiercely independent Jewel, who longs to flee back into the wilderness.
+In Moose Lake, Minnesota, a crate containing a young, orphaned, male blue macaw that was smuggled out of Brazil falls from a truck and is found by Linda Gunderson, who names him Blu.
+Fifteen years later, Blu is highly domesticated, but has not learned to fly.
+One day, ornithologist Túlio Monteiro arrives, informs Linda that Blu is the last known male of his species, and invites the pair to Rio de Janeiro so Blu can mate with the last known female.
+Although initially unsure, Linda and Blu ultimately agree.
+At Túlio's aviary in Rio, Blu meets his prospective mate, the fiercely independent Jewel, who longs to return to the wilderness; the pair immediately clash.

-Later that night, while Linda and Túlio are at a restaurant, the macaws are captured by an orphaned boy named Fernando and a sulphur-crested cockatoo named Nigel, both of whom work for a gang of bird smugglers led by Marcel, who wants to leave the country to sell Blu and Jewel on the black market.
+Later that night, the macaws are captured by Fernando an orphaned boy and Nigel, an escaped wicked sulphur-crested cockatoo both of whom work for a gang of bird smugglers led by Marcel, who wants to leave the country to sell Blu and Jewel on the black market.
 While Fernando regrets his actions, Nigel tells the macaws of his disdain for "pretty birds" after he was replaced by a parakeet on a television series.
-Blu's familiarity with cages allows him and Jewel to escape, alerting Nigel and the smugglers to give chase.
-The macaws are forced to travel on foot; Marcel had legcuffs applied to the two of them.
-Fernando helps Linda and Túlio search for the macaws the next morning, while Blu and Jewel meet the toco toucan Rafael, whose bulldog friend Luiz will remove their cuffs.
+Blu's familiarity with cages allows him and Jewel to escape, alerting Nigel and the smugglers to give pursuit.
+The macaws are forced to travel on foot, as Marcel had legcuffs applied to both of them.
+Fernando helps Linda and Túlio search for the macaws the next morning.
+Blu and Jewel meet a toco toucan named Rafael, who says that his bulldog friend, Luiz, will remove their cuffs.

-Rafael unsuccessfully tries teaching Blu to fly from the edge of a tall mountain with Jewel.
-They soon catch up with red-crested cardinal Pedro and his yellow canary friend Nico, both of whom Blu had met the day before.
+Rafael unsuccessfully tries teaching Blu to fly from the edge of a mountain with Jewel.
+They soon catch up with a red-crested cardinal named Pedro and his yellow canary friend Nico, both of whom Blu had met the day before.
 Elsewhere, Nigel coerces a horde of thieving marmosets led by Mauro to capture Blu and Jewel.
-To help Blu and Jewel get along better, Pedro, Nico, and Rafael take the macaws to a samba dance party, where they begin to fall in love.
-The marmosets arrive, and after a brief fight breaks out, the five escape on a tram.
+To help Blu and Jewel get along better, Pedro, Nico, and Rafael take the macaws to a samba dance party, where the two begin to fall in love.
+The marmosets arrive and, after a brief fight breaks out, the five escape on a tram.